 3. Spring clean your website

-Now is the time to give your website that well-deserved spruce you’ve been meaning to give for a while (we know – we’ve all been there!)
-Kick-off the makeover by refreshing your website copy, updating your images, playing with the template you’ve built the site on (if you feel comfy doing that kind of thing), and updating your blog section if you have one with heaps of helpful resources for your clients.
+Now is the time to give your website that well-deserved spruce you’ve been meaning to give for a while (we know – we’ve all been there!).
+Kick-off the makeover by refreshing your website descriptions, updating your images, playing with the template you’ve built the site on (if you feel comfy doing that kind of thing), and updating your blog section if you have one with heaps of helpful resources for your clients.

 If websites aren’t really your jam or make you feel a little queasy then don’t stress!
 Shortcuts offer a website building service, where we create sleek, best-practice websites so you don’t have to fork out endless cash through a web design agency who don’t really understand the industry and what’s important to you.
-You can learn more about building a website through Shortcuts right here!

 4. And your shelves while you’re at it…